ShubhamGupta15/ITSP-Drone_Delivery/README.md

 # ITSP-Drone_Delivery

-*This report contains the code behind a **Drone Delivery system** innovated in fulfilment of the Institute Technical Summer Project organised by the Institute Technical Council of IIT Bombay*
+*This report contains the code behind a **Drone Delivery system** innovated in fulfilment of the Institute Technical Summer Project organised by the Institute Technical Council of IIT Bombay.*
 ## Aim Of The Project
 * Creating a complete Drone Delivery system which can be deployed.
 *Currently the system only caters to the IIT Bombay campus but there are plans to scale it to larger areas in future.*